scratchlyurl/go/README.md

 `/d` | add a discussion forum id (the number/s after https://scratch.mit.edu/discuss/) at the end to take you to that certain forum thread

-#Base 36 decoding
+###Base 36 decoding

-To use this, you will need to convert what you add after the URL code to base 36.
+To use the shortener for projects, studios or anything else, you will need to convert what you add after the URL code to base 36.

-URL Code | How it is Used
+URL Code | What to add
 ------------ | -------------
-`/` | after the slash add a project id (the numbers after https://scratch.mit.edu/projects/) to take you directly to that project
-`/s` | add a studio id (the number/s after https://scratch.mit.edu/studios/) at the end to take you to the project section of the studio
+`/p` | add a project id (the numbers after https://scratch.mit.edu/projects/) to take you directly to that project `/s` | add a studio id (the number/s after https://scratch.mit.edu/studios/) at the end to take you to the project section of the studio
 `/c` | add a studio id (the number/s after https://scratch.mit.edu/studios/) at the end to take you to the comment section of the studio
 `/m` | add a studio id (the number/s after https://scratch.mit.edu/studios/) at the end to take you to the curator section of the studio